eturino/eapi/README.md

 ### Use in your own library

-You can add the functionality of Eapi to your own library module, and use it instead of `Eapi::Common`.
+You can add the functionality of Eapi to your own library module, and use it instead of `Eapi::Item` or `Eapi::List`.

 Method-call-initialise shortcut can ignore the base name: